Introduction

 On 9 October 1815, Michael married Sarah Bangar at Hardington.
 Sarah signed the register with a cross.

-The available information about Sarah points to her being the daughter of Edith and Joseph Bangar, who was baptised at Stourton Caundle, Dorset, on 20 October 1787.
+The available information about Sarah suggests she was the daughter of Edith and Joseph Bangar, who was baptised at Stourton Caundle, Dorset, on 20 October 1787.
 This identification is consistent with the 1841 census, which indicates that she was not born in Somerset, and with Sarah Mudford naming her first daughter Edith.

 Occupations